 The Conqueco does have a lot of good features, however.
 The jacket itself is sturdy and well made, sporting a polyester outer layer that is DWR protected.
 This means that the jacket is not only waterproof, but is also generally durable and tough.

 Probably the biggest knock on this jacket is that it doesn’t actually get very warm.
-At best, the heating elements only take the edge off.
+At best, the heating elements only take the edge off and, quite frankly, would not be of much use on a really cold day.
 With the high setting only lasting a couple of hours, this isn’t what you want or need from a jacket.

-In summary, it is a great jacket for popping to the shops, or getting a quick temperature increase if you’re waiting outside for someone on a cold day, but it is not recommended for outdoor staff or people spending long periods of time in cold climates.
+In summary, the Conqueco is a great jacket for popping to the shops, or getting a quick temperature increase if you’re waiting outside for someone on a cold day, but it is not recommended for outdoor staff or people spending long periods of time in cold climates.